 - List of all sites that are covered under the certification.
-Separate mass balances must be kept for each site; - List of all inputs, outputs and inventory per site, including descriptions of the products and information on the suppliers and recipients, respectively; - This list must include both RFNBOs and non-RFNBOs as well as sustainable and non-sustainable inputs, and if relevant, must also include fossil products handled by the sites; - Calculation of the GHG intensity, based on data from previous period(s)/year(s); - Timeframe of mass balance periods.
-The start and end date of each mass balance period should be documented transparently.
-The Economic Operator has to inform the Certification Body about any changes to the mass balance period;
+Each site shall have its own mass balance records - List of all inputs, outputs and inventory per site, including descriptions of the products handled and information on the suppliers and recipients, respectively.
+This list must include both RFNBOs and non-RFNBOS, as well as their sustainable and non-sustainable inputs, and if relevant, all fossil products handled by the sites; Calculation of the GHG intensity, based on data from previous period(s)/year(s)